 Popular belief: Medicare is a government benefit, so seniors don’t have to pay anything.
 They’ve already paid for it by paying taxes all their lives.

-Truth: Even though Medicare is paid for by a tax-funded trust fund, people who have Medicare insurance coverage still have to pay monthly premiums and copays, coinsurance, or deductibles for services and prescription drugs.
+Truth: Even though a tax-funded trust fund pays for Medicare, people who have Medicare insurance coverage still have to pay monthly premiums and copays, coinsurance, or deductibles for services and prescription drugs.

 However, many people can qualify for free Part A premiums if they meet certain conditions.